Ali559/strongly-typed-env/README.md

 npm run generate-env-types
 ```

-This generates a `./src/types/env-types.ts` file with:
+This generates a `./src/types/env-types.ts` file with precise types:

 ```typescript
 /**